-Here’s a fun and easy Canada Day windsock craft for toddlers, preschoolers and big kids too!
+Here’s a fun and easy Canada Day Craft for toddlers and preschoolers.
 We turned Pringles cans into patriotic windsocks and hung them from a branch in our backyard.
 They look so cheery and festive fluttering in the breeze.
-This may be one of my favourite Canada Day Crafts yet!

 Canada Day is always fun and festive.
 There’s the parade, the fireworks, and the backyard BBQ’s with friends and family.